glankk/gz/INSTALL.md

 6. Select libusbK in the driver list and click Replace Driver.
 7. Navigate to the directory that corresponds to your game and run the `upload.bat` script.
     This will instruct the Gameshark utility to upload gz to the game's memory, and then disconnect the Gameshark.
-The operation will take a little while.
+The operation will take a while.
 8. When the upload is completed, you can disconnect the USB cable and start playing.

-### Using gz with an emulator / flash cart
-Drag and drop the rom you wish to patch onto the `patch.bat` script.
-A patched rom will be created in the same directory as the script.
-The patched rom can be played with an emulator or transferred to a flash cart.
-For emulator usage, you will need to enable Expansion Pak emulation.
-On some emulators, you may need to change CPU Core Style to Interpreter.
-For use with a flash cart, your N64 will need an Expansion Pak.